 Are you ready to book your pet's next routine wellness exam?
-Contact South Wilton Veterinary Group today in order to provide your pet with the preventative services they need to live a long, healthy and happy life.
+Contact South Wilton Veterinary Group today to provide your pet with the preventative services they need to live a long, healthy, and happy life.
 Find out more about our Pet Wellness Plans here.

 Looking for a vet in South Wilton?

 We're always accepting new patients, so contact our veterinary hospital today to book your pet's first appointment.